-Yulia A. Solomakhina’s practice focuses on corporate and financial transactions, particularly capital markets, mergers and acquisitions, and cross-border transactions involving businesses in Russia.
+Yulia A. Solomakhina’s practice focuses on corporate and financial transactions, particularly mergers and acquisitions, joint ventures and strategic alliances, capital markets, and other cross-border transactions involving businesses in Russia.

 Yulia joined the firm as an associate in 2002 after working as a stagiaire at Cleary from 2000 to 2001, and became a partner in 2011.